Nursing Care during the Fourth Stage of Labor

 Priority questions test which postpartum finding signals early hemorrhage and which intervention should occur immediately.

-- Obtain vital signs every 15 minutes in the first hour and every 30 minutes in the second hour, then per protocol.
+- Obtain vital signs every 15 minutes in the first hour and every 30 minutes in the second hour, then hourly thereafter until postpartum transfer (or per agency protocol).

 - Assess fundus for firmness, midline position, and expected involution trend.